Almost contact 5-folds are contact: Vertical Deformation.

-Note that the two families of overtwisted disks are disjoint since the two families of Lutz twists were.
-Further, there exists a small neighborhood of the exceptional divisor $\sS^3\times\{0\}$ where no deformation is performed. \end{proof}
+Note that the two families of overtwisted disks are disjoint since the two families of Lutz twists are.
+Further, there exists a small neighborhood of the exceptional divisor $\sS^3\times\{0\}$ where no deformation is performed.
+The statement of the Lemma follows. \end{proof}

 The global construction can be simply achieved:\\